 Botswana has set aside 20 percent of its land for national parks and protected game reserves, with an additional 20 percent of the terrain designated as wildlife management regions.
 To further preserve the prized Okavango Delta, only small lodges are permitted.
 The delta camps are reached via light airplanes from Maun (20 to 40 minutes) or Kasane (75 to 90 minutes).

 The question we are asked most frequently about African safaris is, “Where is the greatest concentration of big cats?”
-As I am not a wildlife scientist or a statistician, I can only reply from personal experience.
+As we are not wildlife scientists or statisticians, we can only reply from personal experience.
 The largest number of predators we have ever seen was at Mombo Camp at the top of Chief’s Island in the Okavango Delta.
 It included five leopards on a single morning game drive, with one of them killing an impala on the airstrip in full view of an astonished group of arriving guests.

-One of the most remarkable wildlife experiences we have enjoyed was a walk in the bush with a group of trained African elephants at Abu Camp in the Okavango.
+One of the most remarkable wildlife experiences we have enjoyed was a walk in the bush with a group of trained African elephants at Abu camp in the Okavango Delta.
 When you are with elephants, other animals are unfazed by human presence, standing their ground and gazing imperturbably.
 It is also possible to sleep on a “Star Bed” overlooking the elephant boma, although they tend to snore rather loudly.

 To phone hotels in Botswana, dial 011 (international access) + 267 (Botswana code) + city code and local numbers in listings.